Ursula Dubosarsky: Writing career

-She is the author of over 61 illustrated books and novels, which have been translated into 14 languages.
+is the author of over 60 illustrated books and novels, which have been translated into 14 languages.

 She has also written three non-fiction "Word Spy" books for children, illustrated by Tohby Riddle, about language, grammar and etymology.
 These books have won the New South Wales Premier's Literary Award, the Children's Book Council of Australia Book of the Year Award and the Junior Judges' Award.
 In the United States and Canada The Word Spy is published under the title The Word Snoop.

 Her novel The Red Shoe is included in 1001 Children's Books You Must Read Before You Grow Up and is one of 200 significant works of Australian literature in the Copyright Agency's Reading Australia program.